-At SKU Ninja + WhyteSpyder, we know that ecommerce mostly comes down to two things: Robots & Humans.
+At SKU Ninja + WhyteSpyder, we like to say that ecommerce comes down to two things: Robots & Humans.
 You need your item pages to be engaging and informative enough to convince your shopper to click add to cart... but they also need to be set up correctly so they rank highly in search.
 When you're selling items on an online retailer like Walmart or Amazon, every decision needs to be made with both the shopper and search engine algorithms in mind.

 The good news is: when it comes to ecommerce, SEO and Content go hand in hand!
 Much of the time, just optimizing your item pages' content can go a long way toward increasing your organic rank in search results.
 This is because most search engines use a page's content to determine how relevant it is for the user's search terms.
 Walmart's is no different—their search feature is focused on showing shoppers pages with the content they're looking for.

-As Walmart Connected Content Partners, our team has lots of experience helping suppliers optimize their items for Walmart eCommerce.
+As Walmart Connected Content Partners, our team has lots of experience helping suppliers optimize their items for Walmart.com and Online Pickup & Delivery.
 Here are a few pointers to help you on your way to winning big on Walmart:

 The Importance of Basic Content